Sagnik-Das-03/RecipeApp/README.md

 - Material3 Theme
 - Search by Initial Letter, Name, Category, Area or Main Ingredient
 - Embedded Youtube Player to play recipe videos
+- Used Shared Preferences to persistently save scroll position
+- Supported recipes can be shared and opened in browser for further details

 ## Tech Stack